 The reason why it’s so important to our wellbeing, is because it acts kind of like a protection and prevention system, keeping us safe and allowing us to manage emotional situations that may, otherwise, be too overwhelming or cause mental difficulties.
 Being more emotionally robust helps us to ride life’s waves rather than being pulled under by the current.
-It assists us in…Challenge negative thoughts when times are tough.
+It assists us in…Challenging negative thoughts when times are tough.

 - See crises as challenges to overcome.